How many Bitcoins are left to mine?

 The “majority” includes the community along with stakeholders and developers.
 If an agreement was reached, theoretically the developers could change the supply cap by altering the code.
 But for everything to function properly, all the nodes on the network would either have to accept the code changes or be forced off the Bitcoin network.
 Still, the impact that this type of change can have would be controversial and definitely highly debatable.

-No one can say for sure how many Bitcoins are lost.
-However, it is estimated that about 3.5 million Bitcoins are actually lost forever.
-Still, it is not possible to know the exact number as the lost Bitcoins appear the same on the Bitcoin blockchain as those that are not lost.
-However, we can estimate how many are lost based on how long they have remained unmoved in their addresses.
+No one can say for sure how many Bitcoins are lost, because lost Bitcoins appear the same on the blockchain as those that are not lost.
+However, it is estimated that about 3.5 million Bitcoins are lost forever, based on how long they have remained unmoved in their addresses.

 The same goes for stolen Bitcoins - no one knows for sure how many there are.
 What we do know is that about 850,000 were stolen in the largest hack ever, known as the Mt.
 Gox hack.
 In addition to that, about 120,000 were stolen from Bitfinex 6 years ago.